-Your surgeon will book your operation with the Calvary John James Hospital.
+Your surgeon will book your operation with Calvary John James Hospital.

-Your surgeon will give you paperwork which you will need to complete and return to Calvary John James Hospital.
-You can either return it in person, by fax or by mail.
-Please follow the directions in the front of the admission booklet and return at least 1 week prior to admission.
+Your surgeon will give you paperwork, or direct you to the online admissions forms.
+Please complete and return to Calvary John James Hospital at least 1 week prior to admission.